 fi

-The curl command in Linux retrieves the Apache page, while grep command filtering and sed command substitution keep only the Maven 3 tarball version.
-The command prints the release it finds before the download steps reuse the same variable.
+The curl command in Linux retrieves the Apache page, while grep command filtering and sed command substitution keep only Maven 3 binary tarball versions.
+Continue only after the command prints a version, because the download steps reuse the same variable in the same terminal session.

 Download and Verify the Maven Tarball